International Songwriters Association (ISA) Songs And Songwriting • Music Publishers

 Music Publishers

-There are quite literally, thousands of music publishers worldwide, ranging from small one-man outfits operated in many cases by songwriters wishing to completely own and administer their own copyrights, to the multi-national conglomerates such as Universal Music, Sony Music etc., who may have several thousand songwriters on their books at any one time.
+Nowadays, there are quite literally, thousands of music publishers operating worldwide, ranging from small one-man outfits operated in many cases by songwriters wishing to completely own and administer their own copyrights, to the multi-national conglomerates such as Universal Music, Sony Music etc., who may have several thousand songwriters on their books at any one time.

 What Do Music Publishers Do?